tompinataro/Bloom-Steward/docs/release/ANDROID_BETA.md

 - Google Play Console access for your app package: `com.pinataro.bloomsteward` (see `mobile/app.json`)
 - Service account with permission to upload to Play (JSON key file) or use interactive login
 - EAS CLI authenticated (`expo login` or `EXPO_TOKEN` in CI)
+ - Android Keystore: On first build, run interactively to generate or upload

 Build
 ```